molgw/molgw/molgw/README.md

 #                 MOLGW
 =========================================

-Many-body perturbation theory and (TD)-DFT calculations for atoms and small molecules
+Many-body perturbation theory and (TD)-DFT calculations for small to medium molecules

 ##Features
 - Hartree-Fock